Tupelo Data Room

 Kenosha, Kenosha County, WI 53140-1413, US

 Freestanding Restaurant w/Drive-Thru Kenosha, WI - Property For Sale!
 "At The Corner Of 22nd Ave & 18th St Along The 22nd Avenue Retail Corridor, One Of Kenosha’s Primary Commercial Arteries" An exceptional opportunity to acquire a freestanding, second-generation restaurant property with drive-thru on one of Kenosha’s most active commercial corridors.
 This well-positioned building features a functional restaurant layout, including dining area, service counter and back-of-house kitchen infrastructure, allowing a new operator to quickly reposition and open.
 Property Overview • 3,004 sqft one-story freestanding Restaurant (Former QSR) • On 0.87 Acres (±37,894 sqft) • Built in 1999 • Existing drive-thru lane & infrastructure in place • Ample on-site surface parking • Zoned B-1 Commercial (supports a wide range of uses) A True Second-Generation Restaurant • Existing drive-thru infrastructure - a major competitive advantage • Built-out kitchen & operational layout - reduces startup costs • Ideal for QSR, fast-food, fast-casual, coffee/beverage, dessert or any specialty concepts - highly adaptable Large 1-Acre Parcel With Flexibility • Provides Efficient drive-thru stacking • High parking capacity • Potential for site enhancements or reconfiguration This is an ideal acquisition for restaurant operators, franchise groups or redevelopment users seeking a strategic, high-exposure location.
 Prime retail space at the corner of 22nd Ave and 18th St with outstanding visibility, excellent signage, easy access and strong commuter/local traffic.
 Perfectly situated along the 22nd Avenue retail corridor, one of Kenosha’s primary commercial arteries.
 An established retail corridor with consistent daily traffic, strong co-tenancy and easy access to surrounding dense residential neighborhoods and retail hubs.
 Also, in close proximity to key east-west and north-south routes serving Kenosha.
 Location Highlights • Prominent corner presence along 22nd Ave • Freestanding building with strong visibility • Excellent signage opportunities • Easy ingress/egress & full site circulation • Strong commuter & local traffic • Walking distance from Carthage College with ~2,600 students Surrounding National Brands & Regional Anchors • Ace Hardware • Anytime Fitness • AutoZone & O’Reilly Auto Parts • CVS, Walgreens • Dollar Tree, Dollar General, Family Dollar • Mobil (fuel & convenience) • Papa John’s Pizza • Pick ‘n Save (grocery anchor driving daily traffic) • McDonald's, Taco Bell (drive-thru QSRs) • Tropical Tan • US & Huntington Bank • Additional local restaurants & service businesses Proven Commercial Corner Location • A former national QSR (Burger King) location with decades of operating history • Enjoys established consumer patterns for food, retail & convenience uses • Supports steady daypart traffic (breakfast, lunch, dinner & late-night) - a key driver for restaurant success Trade Area & Market Strength • Located within the greater Chicago MSA growth region, approx 60 miles N of downtown Chicago • Dense population base with ~3,800+ people per square mile in ZIP 53140 • Median age ~36.8, aligning with peak spending demographics Feel free to stop by the location first.
-If interested, please click on the black Inquiry button on the right to complete the Buyer Profile form or email Theo Theodosiadis at [email protected] or call 847-910-4657 for more information.
+If interested, please email Theo Theodosiadis at [email protected] or call 847-910-4657 for more information.
 Showings by appointment only.

 -Revenue